Opportunity Housing: Creation and Preservation

-Over the past two years, a work group (housing advocates, owners/managers of rental properties, renters, HRA Commission members, City Council members, City staff and other stakeholders) has been meeting to discuss how to preserve and create affordable housing in Bloomington.
-Discussions have focused almost entirely on affordable rental housing.
+A work group (housing advocates, owners/managers of rental properties, renters, HRA Commission members, City Council members, City staff and other stakeholders) met to discuss how to preserve and create affordable housing in Bloomington.
+Discussions focused almost entirely on affordable rental housing.

-This ordinance would require developers of new housing and substantial housing rehabilitation projects to provide a minimum number of affordable units.
-The ordinance will define several incentives to add affordable units, such as density bonuses, housing tax increment financing and expedited reviews, among other incentives.
-The ordinance is intended to be comprehensive in scope and would help increase the supply of affordable housing units throughout the city.
+This ordinance requires developers of new housing and substantial housing rehabilitation projects to provide a minimum number of affordable units.
+The ordinance provides several incentives to add affordable units, such as density bonuses, housing tax increment financing and expedited reviews, among other incentives.
+The ordinance is comprehensive in scope and will help increase the supply of affordable housing units throughout the city.

 Our community is changing.
 It continues to become more ethnically and racially diverse, with people of color, immigrant families, and people with disabilities.
 This increases the likelihood of fair housing issues emerging in the community.
 With a fair housing policy in place, the City of Bloomington will better serve its residents by proactively addressing fair housing issues should they occur in the community.